Te Waihorotiu railway station: Early plans

-Early plans for Te Waihorotiu station (formerly referred to as Aotea station) emerged in 2010 when KiwiRail and ARTA selected a preferred route with three stations: "Aotea" (beneath Albert Street), "K Road" (beneath Pitt Street and adjacent to Karangahape Road) and "Newton" (beneath upper Symonds Street), at an estimated cost range of $1 billion to $1.5 billion.
+Early plans for Te Waihorotiu station (formerly referred to as Aotea station) emerged in 2010 when the Auckland Regional Transport Authority (ARTA) and KiwiRail selected a preferred route with three stations: "Aotea" (beneath Albert Street), "K Road" (beneath Pitt Street and adjacent to Karangahape Road) and "Newton" (beneath upper Symonds Street), at an estimated cost range of $1 billion to $1.5 billion.
 The Newton station was later dropped, in favour of a redeveloped Mount Eden station.